 Fiduciary Funds-These funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations and/or other governmental units.
-Trust funds account for resources received ad disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
-Fiduciary Funds of the District includes a Private Purpose Trust Fund and an Agency Fund.
+Trust funds account for resources received and disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
+Fiduciary Funds include the Private Purpose Trust Fund.
+The Private Purpose Trust Fund is used to account for assets held by the District for scholarships.